 Studies have verified that there are speech cues in the high frequency harmonics in speech that provide additional separation and localisation of speech from other competing sounds around us.
 Having access to these higher frequency speech cues can reduce listening effort, improve comfort and speech understanding in background noise.
 Higher end hearing aids usually have a wider band-with up to 10,000Hz and even 12,000Hz.
 This helps them detect and amplify these higher frequency speech cues as required.
 Providing these higher frequency cues improves localisation.
 Localisation is the ability to pin point where sounds are coming from.
 There’s also improved separation of speech from competing noise and reduced listening effort.

-For a good article on the “Hidden dangers of untreated hearing loss” please see https://www.healthyhearing.com/help/hearing-loss
+For a good article on the “the hidden dangers of untreated hearing loss” please see https://www.healthyhearing.com/help/hearing-loss